 Some perennial weeds, such as Canada thistle and bindweed, may be controlled by spot-spraying, using the ester form of 2,4-D at the rate of 2 pounds per acre.
-Grasses in older beds have been controlled experimentally by the use of IPC and TCA, but more information is needed before suggestions for grower usage can be made.
+Grasses in older beds can be controlled by the use of TCA.
+For such use apply 1⁄2 lb.
+TCA per square rod.

 The disking operation at the end of the cutting season, made by many growers, tends to destroy buds and may cause injury to the asparagus crowns.
-A spray application of a contact herbicide in place of disking, will often give satisfactory weed control and avoid mechanical injury to the asparagus.
+A spray application of a contact herbicide, in place of disking, will often give satisfactory weed control and avoid mechanical injury to the asparagus.
 Stoddard solvent, 80 to 100 gallons per acre, can be used for this purpose and will kill most annual weeds except ragweed.
-Selective formulations of the dinitros or pentachlorophenates may also be used at this time.
+Selective formulations of the dinitrophenols or pentachlorophenates may also be used at this time.